Skip to main content

 8. Get a Conversation

-Retrieve a conversation by its UUID.
-This endpoint returns the complete conversation history including all messages.
+Retrieve the conversation history by its UUID.
+Use this endpoint to fetch the complete message history from a completed conversation, including all user messages, assistant responses, and tool calls.
 Endpoint: GET /conversations/{conversationUuid} Path Parameters:

 • conversationUuid: UUID of the conversation (required)